 You will also experience this magnificent stretch of Croatia’s coast through its delicious local produce: a cornucopia of delights await: fresh seafood, fine wines and superb meat and cheese dishes.
 Travelling aboard a traditional and elegant gulet, you’ll have the pleasure of anchoring in beautiful bays and coves and picturesque harbours, the perfect way to discover the Dalmatian coast.

 Day 1: We embark at the little harbour of Slano, about an hour from Dubrovnik airport.
-In the late afternoon, we cruise through the Elaphite Islands to the Pelješac Peninsula.
 Welcome drinks and dinner on board.

-Day 3: On Mljet, we explore an important nature reserve on foot on romantic forest tracks, passing a Roman palace, an Illyrian stronghold, a great pair of lakes and a beautiful medieval monastery set on a lake island.
+Day 3: On Mljet, we explore an important nature reserve, following romantic forest tracks and passing a Roman palace, an Illyrian stronghold, a pretty pair of lakes and a beautiful medieval monastery set on a lake island.
 Later, we cruise to the Straits between Korčula and Orebić.

-Day 4: Morning cruise through the Korčula channel to the island of Hvar.
-In the afternoon, we make our way from the serene little port of Stari Grad to the adjacent Stari Grad Plain.
-Here, we have a detailed look at Croatia’s most unusual World Heritage site: the field system laid out by the Greek settlers of Pharos 24 centuries ago, and still in use.
+Day 5: In the morning, we head to the island of Hvar.
+Here, we make our way from the serene little port of Stari Grad to walk in the hills above the Stari Grad Plain before exploring the plain itself, Croatia’s most unusual World Heritage site: the field system laid out by the Greek settlers of Pharos 24 centuries ago, and still in use.

-Day 7: After a final morning at sea, we go ashore near Split to visit the stunning fortress of Klis.
-Set on a rocky promontory, inaccessible from three sides and with stunning views all around this monumental fortification was once the gateway to Dalmatia
+Day 7: We cruise to the mainland to disembark at Split and then walk up to the stunning fortress of Klis.
+Set on a rocky promontory, inaccessible from three sides and with stunning views all around, this monumental fortification was once the gateway to Dalmatia.

-Day 8: Departure transfers to Split airport, about 30 minutes away.
+Day 8: Transfers to Split airport about 30 minutes away.